 Creating or finding new uses for old things is a valuable organizing fundamental.
 The elemental thought process behind this principle is to simplify, simplify, simplify, simplify, simplify, simplify, simplify (and save some loot).

 Let's say you are sorting through your home office supplies and haven't gone to The Container Store to get your fancy desk drawer organizer.
-Instead you are going to simplify and think to yourself, "I need to find something around here that can keep all of these little pieces organized and fit in my desk drawer".
+Instead you are going to simplify and think to yourself, "I need to find something around here that can keep all of these little pieces organized and fit in my desk drawer."
 You walk around your home a bit, enter the kitchen and it hits you!
-An ice cube tray!!
+I can upcycle an ice cube tray!!
 It will do the job, and it's free. :)

 Discovering new uses for old things is a great way to get creative, save time and most importantly money.
-The tips below will help you get started!
+Using the tips below you can turn trash to treasure by upcycling old items.
+Enjoy!

 In Alphabetical Order